shreyaravi0/FORK-GEN/README.md

 # 🎬✨ Video Thumbnail Generator 🎨📸

 Welcome to the **Video Thumbnail Generator**! 🌟 This tool leverages **Machine Learning** 🧠, **Scene Detection** 📹, and **Emotion Analysis** 😃😢 to help you find the most impactful keyframes for thumbnails.
 It also includes **Text-to-Image Generation** 🌌🖼️ to create unique visuals from prompts!
-Whether you’re a content creator or an editor, this tool is designed to make your work smoother and more creative! 🚀
+Whether you’re a content creator or an editor, this tool is designed to make your work smoother and more creative!.🚀

 ---